Sport in Poland: Basketball

 In the 1960s, the national team belonged to the world elite as it won silver at the 1963 European Basketball Championship and bronze at the 1965 and 1967 event.
 At the 1967 FIBA World Championship, Poland was among the world's five elite basketball teams.
 At the 1964 and 1968 Summer Olympics, the Orły ("Eagles," as the team is often nicknamed) finished 6th.
 Poland returned to the FIBA Basketball World Cup in 2019 which will be held in China their first match in the event will face off against Venezuela on opening day on 31 August 2019 in Beijing at the Cadillac Arena.

 Since 2000, basketball in Poland went through a revival and has been home to several NBA players, including Marcin Gortat, Maciej Lampe, Cezary Trybański and Jeremy Sochan.
 The country hosted the 2009 European Basketball Championship.

-American Football

-The Polish American Football Association is governing body in Poland.
-American football is the fastest growing sport in Poland.
-The top superliga league winner is crowned as the National champions since 2006.

 Ice hockey

 The Poland men's national ice hockey team is the national ice hockey team of Poland, and a member of the International Ice Hockey Federation.
 They are ranked 21st in the world in the IIHF World Rankings, but prior to the 1980s they were ranked as high as 6th internationally.
 They are one of only 8 countries never to have played below the Division I (former B Pool) level.
 The Polish Ice Hockey Federation (Polski Związek Hokeja na Lodzie, PZHL) is the governing body that oversees ice hockey in Poland.

 The Polska Hokej Liga (polish – Ekstraliga w hokeju na lodzie) is the premier ice hockey league in Poland.
 Poland has managed to produce some NHL calibre talent including Mariusz Czerkawski with the New York Islanders, Peter Sidorkiewicz for both the Hartford Whalers and the Ottawa Senators, and Krzysztof Oliwa for the New Jersey Devils where he won a Stanley Cup in 1999–2000.